andreclerigo/Games/Java/Snake/README.md

 Change whatever properties you want inside the GamePanel.java such as Delay(Pace of the game), Screen Width/Height, Square Size and inital body size
 Delete the build folder
 Go inside the Snake/src folder and do `javac -d ./../build *.java`
-Download the manifest.mf and copy lib directory and put it inside the build directory Go inside the build directory `jar -cvmf manifest.mf Game.jar Snake/src/*.class Snake/lib/`
+Download the manifest.mf and copy lib directory and put both inside the build directory Go inside the build directory and do `jar -cvmf manifest.mf Game.jar Snake/src/*.class Snake/lib/`
 It's done your Game.jar executes the Snake Game

 With VSCode